w3c/webrtc-svc/explainer.md

 Scalable Video Coding (SVC) is increasingly used in realtime communications applications because of the performance and reliability advantages it offers.
-Applications such as video conferencing and gaming often need to support a variety of devices, each receiving video tailored to the available bandwidth and capabilities of the device, such as the display resolution or maximum framerate.

 Today SVC is supported within WebRTC implementations using proprietary mechanisms and as a result, it is not possible to write web applications supporting SVC that interoperate on multiple browsers.